 The Physician Profile is one of the Department's most popular sites.
-Its use has grown, averaging over 3,000,000 page views per month since January 2017.
-The Physician Profile contains 81 data elements in four primary categories: education, practice information, legal actions, and professional activities.
+Its use has grown, averaging over 3,000,000 page views per month since January 2018 The Physician Profile contains 81 data elements in four primary categories: education, practice information, legal actions, and professional activities.

 Physicians are required to initiate a profile within 30 days of being licensed by the New York State Education Department.
-They are also required to update their Profile information within the six months prior to the expiration date of their biennial registration period as a condition of registration renewal.
+They are also required to update his or her Profile information within the six months prior to the expiration date of the physician's biennial registration period as a condition of registration renewal.

-The Department has made several improvements to make the Physician Profile more user-friendly and to improve the content quality of the Profile's information.
+The Department has made several improvements to make the Profile more user-friendly and to improve the content quality of the Profile's information.
+More improvements are planned for 2019, some that will require changes to existing law.

-Looking to the future, the Department will continue to enhance the usefulness and utility of the Physician Profile, and will continue to work with stakeholders to ensure the availability of accurate, meaningful information about physicians, other practitioners, and other providers to patients and the public.
+Looking to the future, the Department of Health will continue to enhance the usefulness and utility of the Profile, and will continue to work with stakeholders to ensure the availability of accurate, meaningful information about physicians, other practitioners, and other providers to patients and the public.